Aamir Khan: Personal life

 Aamir Khan married Reena Dutta, who had a small part in Qayamat Se Qayamat Tak, on 18 April 1986.
 They have two children: a son named Junaid and a daughter, Ira.
 Dutta was involved briefly in his career when she worked as a producer for Lagaan.
 In December 2002, he filed for divorce and Dutta took custody of both children.

 On 28 December 2005, he married Kiran Rao, who had been an assistant director to Gowariker on the set of Lagaan.
 On 5 December 2011, they announced the birth of their son, Azad Rao Khan, through a surrogate mother.
 In July 2021, the couple announced their separation and stated they would raise their son Azad together.

 His former wife Rao is a Hindu.
 In March 2015, he stated that he quit non-vegetarian food and adopted a vegan lifestyle after being inspired by her.

 Before pursuing a full-time acting career, Aamir Khan was an avid tennis player.
 He played professionally in state level championships in the 1980s and became a state level tennis champion prior to entering a full-time acting career.
 In 2014, he participated in an exhibition match for the International Premier Tennis League, playing doubles with grand slam winners Roger Federer and Novak Djokovic, as well as Sania Mirza.

 His children have also ventured into the entertainment industry.
 In September 2019, Ira announced on social media that she would be directing a theatrical production, her first, a version of Euripides' Medea.
 Veteran actress Sarika, ex-wife of Kamal Haasan, and her daughter Akshara Haasan produced the play, and Khan's sister Farhat Dutta had painted a poster for its promotion.
 His elder son Junaid made his acting debut in the Hindi film Maharaj.

-On 13 March 2025, Khan has publicly introduced Gauri Spratt as his girlfriend at his 60th birthday party, confirming their 18-month relationship.
+In March 2025, Khan publicly introduced Gauri Spratt as his girlfriend at his 60th birthday party, confirming their 18-month relationship.
+He married her on 5 July 2026 in a private ceremony.